netscaler/netscaler-k8s-ingress-controller/README.md

 For questions and support please use `https://discussions.citrix.com/forum/1657-netscaler-cpx/` forum.

 ## Version
-CIC version can be found by using "version" command from the CIC shell.
+Citrix Ingress Controller version can be found by using "version" command from the Citrix Ingress Controller shell.
 ```
-  root@ubuntu194:~# kubectl exec -it cic-k8s-ingress-controller  bash
+  root@ubuntu194:~# kubectl exec -it citrix-k8s-ingress-controller  bash

-  root@cic-k8s-ingress-controller:/# version
+  root@citrix-k8s-ingress-controller:/# version
   1.0.0
 ```